 How to stitch wounds

 When stitching a wound, use the hemostat to hold the suture needle.
-I believe that it is hard to really visualize how to suture a wound just by reading it.
+It is hard to really visualize how to suture a wound just by reading it.
 That is why I have included this video from Stephen Cady’s Youtube channel: